 Connecting to Airflow

-Apache Airflow is a data orchestration tool that allows you to programmatically author, schedule, and monitor workflows.
-You can use the Airflow provider package for Firebolt to integrate a Firebolt database into your data pipeline—for example, you can set up a schedule for automatic incremental data ingestion into Firebolt.
+Apache Airflow is a data orchestration tool that allows you to programmatically create, schedule, and monitor workflows.
+You can connect a Firebolt database into your data pipeline using the Airflow provider package for Firebolt.
+For example, you can schedule automatic incremental data ingestion into Firebolt.

 - Prerequisites

-- Installing the Airflow provider package for Firebolt
+- Install the Airflow provider package for Firebolt

-- Example—creating a DAG for data processing with Firebolt
+- Create a DAG for data processing with Firebolt

 Prerequisites